Drip, drip, drip.

 Welcome to winter in the Pacific Northwest!
 To live here, happily, you have to adapt.
 As a PNW resident for two decades, I’ll gladly share my essential gear and coping mechanisms for a long winter of Northwest rain.
 Here’s to maintaining sanity in the rainy darkness!
 And remember, our wonderful, glorious springs, summers and autumns are well worth the wait.

 1. Tiny umbrellas.
 I know.
 Everyone tells you that the locals here don’t carry umbrellas.
 That it’s all parka, parka, parka!
 Well, they’re lying.
 We carry umbrellas.
 We’re just super stealthy about it.
 And they’re super tiny umbrellas.
-Like, mine fits in my pocket.
+Like, mine fits in my pocket or purse.
 If anyone asks, you can tell them its your light saber.
-But when the hard rain comes, out come the tiny umbrellas.
+But when the hard rain comes in November, out come the tiny umbrellas.
 Just watch.
 Downtown Seattle turns into mini-bumbershoot land.

 Has the Perrier gone straight to your head?
 Maybe it should.
 This might seem a little out there, but another great beveridge to have on hand in dark winter months is real mineral water bottled at the source (Gerolsteiner and Perrier come in particularly high for mineral content).
-Here’s the deal: Seattle and Portland both get their municipal drinking water from snowmelt and glacial-fed rivers (not groundwater sources), and the water is very low in mineral content, among the lowest of any cities in North America.
+Here’s the deal: Northwest cities like Seattle, Portland and Vancouver get their municipal drinking water from snowmelt and glacial-fed rivers, not groundwater sources.
+That means the drinking water is very low in mineral content, among the lowest of any cities in North America.
 Minerals like calcium, magnesium, lithium, chromium, zinc and more are essential for mood regulation.
-(Just one example, there is scientific evidence that natural levels of lithium in drinking water may have a protective effect on suicide mortality).
+(Just one example, there is scientific evidence that natural levels of lithium in drinking water may have a protective effect on suicide rates).

 By the way, I don’t drink much alcohol anytime because it gives me headaches (I love beer so this sorta sucks).
 But I drink even less of it in winter.
 Alcohol is a depressant.
 It’s common for people who are feeling low and bored to drink more.
-So I try to keep an eye on my holiday drinking because it can impact my mood.
+So I keep a limit on my holiday drinking because it can impact my mood.

 3. Waterproof shoes.
 Our Northwest cities have steep hills, and those slippery sidewalks have rain puddles all over them.
 Sensible shoes are a must!
-My husband wears NoPo Boots by Keen for his work commute, where he has to walk more than 20 blocks.
+My husband wears boots by Keen for his work commute (he walks more than 20 blocks every day) that double as his work shoes.
 He swears his feet stay dry.
 Our puddle-loving kid wears Bogs Glosh rainboots in a bright blue color, and he absolutely loves them.
-I’m still partial to my Kamik rain boots, which are stylish and have great traction for walking around on slippery sidewalks or even on hiking trails.
-And for a fashionable choice, you can’t beat the Hunter Chelsea ankle boot in black and several other punchy colors.
-Though these Polar Chelsea rain boots are a fraction of the price (I have them in shiny black; they’re super cute and have great traction).
+I’m partial to my Kamik rain boots, which are stylish over leggings and have great traction for walking around on slippery sidewalks or even on hiking trails.
+And for a fashionable choice, you can’t beat the timeless Hunter Chelsea ankle boot in black and several other punchy colors.
+Similar but cheaper are these Polar Chelsea rain boots (I have them in shiny black; they’re super cute and have great traction.
+Update: my Polar Chelsea Boots were great for a whole year, then suddenly the rubber split on both boots.
+Pay more for the Hunters if you want longevity!)

 5. Getting Outside.
 If there’s a break in the rain, or even if there isn’t, get yourself outside!
 Fresh air, exercise, filtered sunlight and even rain can awaken and enliven you.
 I live in Seattle and my favorite wintertime walk is the 3-mile loop around Green Lake.
 In Vancouver BC, I love the long loop through Stanley Park, and in Portland a hike through Washington Park will do wonders for a grey day.
 Remember, outdoor adventures don’t have to stop just because it’s winter.
 In fact winter will be a whole lot more bearable if they don’t.
 For more ideas for outdoor Northwest adventures and weekend getaways in winter, click here.